Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/grsync.md

 ## Installation

-Install Grsync using following command in the terminal:
+Install Grsync using following commands in the terminal:

 ```bash
 sudo apt update